rootstrap/blog/content/iOS App Build and Release Automation - Sebastian Lopez.md

 The `publish_appstore` lane will:
 * Generate a changelog from the git log
 * Authenticate to iTunes Connect and upload the .ipa file to TestFlight with associated metadata
-* Retrieve the current build number for using in notification
 * Send a notification to the specified Slack channel informing that the build was successful and has been submitted (this is set to not fail the entire build if webhook configuration is not valid)

 https://gist.github.com/sebalopez/94806272e5d0018671dd2c572f233f7e